apify/crawlee/docs/guides/typescript_actor.md

    npm install --dev @types/puppeteer
    ```

-   If you're using other Javascript packages in your actor, you'll want to include their type declarations too
+   If you're using other Javascript packages in your actor, you'll want to include their
-   (if they are available).
+   type declarations too (if they are available).

-4. Typescript configuration file allowing `tsc` to understand your project layout and features used
+4. Typescript configuration file allowing `tsc` to understand your project layout and
-   in your project and targeted language level:
+   the features used in your project and a targeted language level:

    ```json
    {